 It happens all too often: you realize halfway through a project that part of your team has been working with an outdated Sketch file.
-Maybe you’ve tried adopting a stringent naming convention, or perhaps you’re using Dropbox or Google Drive to manage files.
+Maybe you’ve tried adopting a stringent naming convention, or perhaps you’re using Dropbox or Google Drive to manage files within your Sketch collaboration workflow.

-As a designer, having the autonomy to explore new design ideas is critical.
-If you’re held back by versioning woes, it detracts from the creative and collaborative qualities that are essential for modern design teams.
+Having the autonomy to explore new design ideas is critical.
+Getting held back by versioning woes puts your creative and collaborative qualities at risk.

-We created Abstract to solve the workflow challenges that design teams face every day.
+We created Abstract to solve the workflow challenges that design teams face every day, including collaborating with multiple Sketch files.
 Abstract tracks file versions and helps your team collaborate more effectively.
 It removes the anxiety around having the right version of a project’s Sketch files and helps designers stay in flow.

 How Abstract improves Sketch collaboration